Apply now for the 2022 Partnership Award

 Submission of Nominations

-Proposals for nominations presented by national, regional or global institutions should be submitted to FAO Representatives (in countries with an accredited FAO Representative) or to FAO Regional and Subregional Representatives (in countries with no accredited FAO Representative), as appropriate, for submission to the Awards Secretariat by 15 March 2022.
-If the nomination form is submitted by an individual or institution, an endorsement from a FAO Representative (email or signed letter) should be attached or the application form will not be considered valid.
-All endorsements will be verified.
+Proposals for nominations presented by national, regional or global institutions should be submitted to FAO Representatives (in countries with an accredited FAO Representative) or to FAO Regional and Subregional Representatives (in countries with no accredited FAO Representative), as appropriate, for submission to the Awards Secretariat by 31 January 2025.
+If the nomination form is submitted by an individual or institution, an endorsement or letter of support from a FAO Representative (email or signed letter) should be attached or the application form will not be considered valid.
+All endorsements or letters of support will be verified.

-The Partnership and Outreach Stream will provide the FAO Awards Secretariat with the necessary technical support, particularly with regard to the eligibility of each nomination including standard due diligence of the nominees if the entities are non-state actors.
+The Partnership and Outreach Stream will provide the FAO Awards Secretariat with the necessary technical support, particularly with regard to the eligibility of each nomination (PSR/PSU) and a simplified risk assessment (PSS) with information on evidence of exclusionary criteria, ESG rating if available and UN Global Compact violators/potential violators flag of the eligible nominees if the entities are private sector entities (including private academia and research institutions and multistakeholder network involving private sector)[1].

 The Committee, chaired by the Director-General, and comprising the Independent Chairperson of the Council, the Chairperson of the Programme Committee and the Chairperson of the Finance Committee, will make a final decision on the basis of the short-list submitted by the Screening Committee.

 The Award is conferred for activities and programmes with remarkable achievements during the biennium preceding the current one.
-The Award will be presented by the Director-General to the individual or representative of the recipient institution during a special ceremony at the 169th session of the FAO Council 13-17 June 2022.
+The Award will be presented by the Director-General to the individual or representative of the recipient institution during a special ceremony during the FAO Conference from 28 June to 4 July 2025.

 The individual or representative of the selected institution will be invited to FAO Headquarters in Rome for the ceremony, the cost of travel being borne by the Organization.